StorjOld/stdlib.com/README.md

 > Note: You only need to run this script once.
 Once you have these values, you should store them in a safe place, and provide them to your services instead of using your email and password.

+To play with this example in an interactive playground, visit: https://runkit.com/wblankenship/storj-stdlib-keypair

 ## Upload a file

 Once you have an encryption key and a private/public key, you are ready to start uploading data to the network, which happens to be incredibly easy!